 Then, on the Add Column tab, I’ll select Format, and then Trim.

-Now, this isn’t a transformation that I want to perform, of course, but it does generate the bulk of the M code for me.
+Now, this isn’t a transformation that I want to perform, but it does generate the bulk of the M code for me.
 All I have to do is replace that trim function with my own logic.

 Now, all we need to do is fill them at these values.
 So I’ll right-click my header, select Fill, and Down.